Skip to content

 • Booking essential

-You will design and make a silver ring employing specialist techniques to design and make your jewellery, and you will be taught how to include a stone in your design and piece.
+You will design and make a silver ring employing specialist techniques, and you will be taught how to include a stone in your design and piece.

 Our experienced tutor will teach you how to transform silver into a ring, which will be yours to keep.
 You will gain knowledge of designing, forming and finishing your ring using a variety of silversmithing methods and hand tools.